MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-twilio.md

 ![Set phone number](media/channels/twi-StepPhone.png)

-### Specify application to use for Voice and Messaging
+### Specify application to use for voice and messaging

 Click the number and go to **Configure**.
 Under both Voice and Messaging, set **CONFIGURE WITH** to be TwiML App and set **TWIML APP** to be My TwiML app.
 After you finish, click **Save**.